arthurpessa/ordpy/README.rst

-ordpy: A Python Package for Data Analysis with Permutation Entropy and Ordinal Networks Methods
+ordpy: A Python Package for Data Analysis with Permutation Entropy and Ordinal Network Methods
 ===============================================================================================

-``ordpy`` is pure Python module [#pessa2021]_ that implements data analysis methods based on Band and Pompe [#bandt_pompe]_ symbolic encoding scheme.
+``ordpy`` is pure Python module [#pessa2021]_ that implements data analysis methods based on Bandt and Pompe's [#bandt_pompe]_ symbolic encoding scheme.

 .. note::